 Many companies offer credit monitoring and identity theft protection services.

 The Federal Trade Commission explains these services, including detailed descriptions and questions to ask, on their website’s Consumer Information page.
 As an additional source of information, the Consumer’s Advocate website has published its 10 Best Identity Theft Protection of 2018.

 A fraud alert doesn’t preclude access to your credit report, but it does require the credit reporting bureau to verify your identity first.
 Typically, a fraud alert automatically expires after 90 days — longer for certain victims of identity theft.

 Freeze Access to Your Credit

-Consider placing a security freeze on your credit file, an action which is intended to prevent scammers and identity thieves from opening new accounts in your name.
-By placing a freeze, you preclude lenders, potential lenders and, depending on state law, others like landlords and employers from accessing your credit report.
+You might also consider placing a security freeze on your credit file.
+A freeze is intended to prevent scammers and identity thieves from opening new accounts in your name.
+Unlike a fraud alert, a freeze actually precludes lenders, potential lenders and, depending on state law, others like landlords and employers from accessing your credit report.

 Need help with securing your information?